jakeloai/MassPacket/README.md

 ## 🛠️ Modes of Operation

-Based on the `masshunt.sh` workflow, MassPacket provides two primary operational modes:
+Based on the `masspacket.sh` workflow, MassPacket provides two primary operational modes:

 ### 1. Stealth Capture (Mode 1)
 * **Mechanism:** Passive sniffing to a `.pcap` file using `tcpdump`.